johanlillja/i2i/README.md

 Welcome to the development folder for the ion to image (i2i) application and sourcecode.
 Here you will find source code , a precompiled version of the app, and documentation.

+# License
+i2i is a free software; you can redistribute it and/or modify it under the terms of the MIT license.

+i2i is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or
+ FITNESS FOR A PARTICULAR PURPOSE.

 # What is i2i

 i2i is an application written in MATLAB for processing of mass spectrometry imaging data sets.
 The application can be run targeted or untargeted data analysis.
 It currently supports .mzML files, we recomend Proteowizard MSConvert (https://proteowizard.sourceforge.io/) or ThermoRawFileParserGUI (https://github.com/compomics/ThermoRawFileParserGUI)

+i2i was made to handle complex MSI experiments fast and convenient from an intuitive GUI, some features includes:
+* Usage of arbitrarily complex MS experiments (MSn, HCD, SIM, Multiplexing, ...)
+* Alignment of individual line scans based on instrument duty cycle
+* Perform region of interest analysis
+* Generate high quality figures
+* Process data fast

 # Requirements

 The application is developed with MATLAB 2022a, please use this version when you test the application.
 There might be conflicts when trying to run the